codemod-com/website/cms/automations/redwoodjs-to-core-4-auth-decoder.md

 published-on: 2024-02-12T11:28:07.863Z
 seo:
-  title: Redwoodjs to core - Auth Decoder og:title: Redwoodjs to core - Auth Decoder twitter:title: Redwoodjs to core - Auth Decoder
+  title: Redwoodjs to core - Auth Decoder
-  description: This codemod for RedwoodJS v4 automatically inserts an authDecoder` property into the `createGraphQLHandler` call if it's not already present twitter:card: This codemod for RedwoodJS v4 automatically inserts an authDecoder` property into the `createGraphQLHandler` call if it's not already present
+  description: This codemod for RedwoodJS v4 automatically inserts an authDecoder` property into the `createGraphQLHandler` call if it's not already present
 ---
 This codemod for RedwoodJS v4 automatically inserts an `authDecoder` property into the `createGraphQLHandler` call if it's not already present.
 It also adds an import statement for `authDecoder` from `@redwoodjs/auth-auth0-api` at the beginning of the file, ensuring that the necessary functionality for authentication is correctly integrated.